 Drawing her thoughts back from the beasts that would eventually sleep by the hearth in her own guildhall, Rani stretched her fingers toward Gry’s hound.
 Soon, she would learn how to hunt with her own dogs.
 For Kalindramina’s first flight, though, Rani would rely on the falcon-master’s experienced hound to flush autumn-fat grouse from the brush.
 The dog sniffed at Rani’s hand curiously, but he jumped back toward his master as another horse gained the crest of the low hill.

-A young woman clung to the reins, sawing back on her mount’s mouth as if she would decapitate the poor beast.
+A young woman clung to the reins, sawing back on her mount’s mouth as if she wanted to decapitate the poor beast.
 The girl’s shoulder-length hair was whipped by the wind of her passage, and her narrow features were pulled into a grimace.
 “Ye might’ve waited fer me!” she squawked, before Rani could step forward to help her.
 “Ye might remember that some o’ us aren’t used t’ perchin’ on a cursed animal’s back!”